purin-san/cinnamon-latte-setup/README.md

 11. **Fix Widgets**

-Some of the top Widgets will probably not be working so here's how to fix that:
+Some of the top Widgets will probably not be working, so here's how to fix that:

 **If the Battery Widget is displaced:**
 - Right-click on the top dock and press `Edit Dock`